-Survivors outraged at idea fire victims lacked common sense
+Suggestion that UK fire victims lacked sense draws scorn

-LONDON (AP) — A group representing bereaved families of a London apartment block fire that killed 72 people have reacted with outrage over comments by a senior member of Britain’s government suggesting the victims lacked common sense for following fire department advice to wait for help.
+LONDON (AP) — A group representing bereaved families of a London apartment block fire that killed 72 people is outraged over comments by a senior member of Britain’s government suggesting the victims lacked common sense for following fire department advice to wait for help.

 Grenfell United criticized House of Commons Leader Jacob Rees-Mogg’s comments as “beyond disrespectful.”
 Rees-Mogg has apologized.